hus2030/Assignment/question2/README.md

 ### The programm will then create database with tables , parse the csv files and insert into database with sql bulk copy method

 ### The files with errors will be moved to error folder , otherwise to processed folder.
-Bpth folders are at the same location as files folder
+Both folders are at the same location as files folder

 ### End results in database , 1000 rows total